LLM Serving and KV Cache

 Definition

-LLM serving is the software and systems layer used to run language models for users, applications, agents, APIs, and enterprise workflows.
-It includes model loading, scheduling, request routing, batching, token streaming, memory management, GPU utilization, latency control, autoscaling, observability, and safety hooks.
+LLM serving is the runtime system that turns trained language-model artifacts into callable services for users, applications, agents, APIs, and enterprise workflows.
+It includes tokenization, chat templates, model loading, adapter and quantization choices, request routing, prefill and decode scheduling, batching, token streaming, memory management, cache policy, observability, access control, safety hooks, and hardware utilization.

 Serving is different from training.
 Training creates or updates model weights.
-Serving repeatedly applies those weights to prompts and generates outputs under real operational constraints: latency, uptime, cost per token, concurrency, context length, memory pressure, and user experience.
+Serving repeatedly applies those weights to prompts and generates outputs under operational constraints: latency, uptime, cost per token, concurrency, context length, memory pressure, privacy, version control, and user experience.

 Prefill and Decode

-Transformer inference usually has two phases.
+Autoregressive transformer inference usually has two phases.
 During prefill, the system processes the input prompt and builds attention state for the prompt tokens.
-During decode, the system generates new tokens step by step, using the accumulated state from previous tokens.
+During decode, the system generates new tokens step by step, appending new keys and values to the cache as each token is produced.

 This split matters because the phases stress hardware differently.
 Prefill can be compute-heavy and parallel over the prompt.
 Decode is often more memory- and latency-sensitive because each new token depends on earlier tokens, and many active requests may be in different positions at once.